 This course is designed to help you examine your resilience, explore the science-based strategies that can help you grow, and expand your mind to incorporate these strategies into your everyday life, both personally and professionally.
 Living a resilient life means waking up each day as the best version of yourself, feeling hope, gratitude, and optimism about the day ahead, and knowing that you have the knowledge and skills needed to process and overcome any adversity, big or small, that the day may bring.

 "Of all the virtues we can learn, no trait is more useful, more essential for survival, and more likely to improve the quality of life than the ability to transform adversity into an enjoyable challenge." -Mihaly Csikszentmihalyi

-Each part of this five-week course includes a discussion question for the forum and an assignment.
+Each part of this four-week course includes a discussion question for the forum and an assignment.
 This allows you to engage with your classmates to better understand how the science-based concepts play out in real life and develop deeper connections around the material.
 The assignments help you dive deeper into your personal resilience and explore and develop specific skills on an individual basis.

 - explain the importance of foster resilience, both personally and professionally;